 How to Transport Honey

 First things first; you need to transport the honey from the apiary to the extracting room.
-Any vehicle that will be used for the job need to be prepared the previous day, to ensure proper hygiene is observed.
+Any vehicle that will be used for the job needs to be prepared the previous day, to ensure proper hygiene is observed.
 Such a vehicle should be free from toxic residue or any other product that may have some strong odor.
 As such, it shouldn’t have been involved in transporting such a product within the period.

 The surface of the vehicle used for transporting honey should have non-toxic material as its cover, be cleaned thoroughly, and should not have any impurities.
 This will ensure the honey supers are not contaminated during transportation.

 It is also important to keep the vehicle under a shaded area when loading honey supers into the vehicle.
 Direct sunlight should be avoided as much as possible since it negatively affects the honey quality.
-You can use a hive cover as accommodation load at the bottom canvas.
+You can use a hive cover as an accommodation load at the bottom canvas.
 Supers should always be covered by canvas until the product reaches its final destination.

-Ensure the supers are well tied also during transportation.
+Ensure the supers are well-tied also during transportation.
 This will secure the product in place whenever the vehicle brakes abruptly.
-It will also ensure the honey combs do not break during transportation.
+It will also ensure the honeycombs do not break during transportation.
 The driver should also be advised to drive the vehicle slowly and with utmost care.

 Transported honey frames can be stored for 2 to 3 days at most before honey is extracted from the capped cells.
 Nevertheless, the honey frames should remain properly wrapped during this time so as to keep off pests and bugs.
 It should also be stored in a secure place that is not accessible to hungry animals.
 If possible freeze the honey frames.

 Honey harvesting, packaging, labeling, and transportation should adhere to some procedures that aim to guarantee the final product maintains its original characteristics and that its quality has not been compromised in the process.
-Proper packaging is required so as to keep the honey safe and free from contamination and also give it an appealing look when in display at the local stores.
+Proper packaging is required so as to keep the honey safe and free from contamination and also give it an appealing look when on display at local stores.
 It is also important to label honey properly so as to make it easier for consumers to identify the product, know its benefits, and also differentiate it from that of your competitors.